TheOdinProject/curriculum/javascript/organizing_your_javascript_code/es6_modules.md

 Easy!
 Now, if you run `npx webpack` in your project directory, your page should show our new function being used.

 <span id="exports-knowledge-check"></span>
 There are two different ways to use exports in your code: named exports and default exports.
-Which option you use depends on what you're exporting.
-Make sure to read [the documentation](#es6-modules-finally) to understand the differences and when to use each, they really are the best resource for understanding the various uses of import and export.
-Here is an example of use named exports which you will most often use with multiple values from a module:
+Which option you use depends on what you're exporting.vTake a moment to look at the [MDN documentation about the import declaration](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) and the [MDN documentation about the export declaration](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) which give great examples for the different syntax on import and export.

+Here is an example of use named exports which you will most often use when you have multiple values in a module to export:

 ~~~javascript
 // a file called myModule.js